The brave men and women who put their lives at risk to protect us face a variety of dangers on the job.

 Physical Health Risk Factors

-Given that much of a police officer’s work takes place in a car, they are sitting for large portions of their work days.
-Additionally, they may often eat at fast food restaurants.
-A sedentary job and poor nutrition often result in obesity and a variety of others health complications.
+Given that much of a police officer’s work takes place in a car, they are sitting for large portions of their workdays.
+Additionally, they may often eat at fast-food restaurants.
+A sedentary job and poor nutrition often result in obesity and a variety of other health complications.